thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 they're a one-time action, but they'd make great tasks.
-On the other hand, the job of making sure that the node is running the latest version of Apache or Postfix is a long term configuration management job and pushing it out via Tasks would not gein you the benefits and peace of mind that managing the resources with Puppet would.
+On the other hand, the job of making sure that the node is running the latest version of Apache or Postfix is a long term configuration management job and pushing it out via Tasks would not gain you the benefits and peace of mind that managing the resources with Puppet would.

 We hope you enjoyed this session and are just as excited about running Tasks in